Japan to bolster military, boost Asia ties to counter China

 Another corporate winner could be Britain's BAE Systems PLC, which through its American subsidiary, U.S. Combat Systems, is a major supplier of "amtrack" assault amphibious vehicles to the U.S. Marines.

-The thrust of the defence update is in line with a review three years ago by the party Abe ousted last December.
-His spending increases suggest Abe is more willing to back his policies with cash, although Japan's big public debt - more than twice the size of its economy - still acts as a brake.
+The thrust of the defence policy update is in line with a review three years ago by the party Abe ousted last December.
+His spending increases suggest Abe is more willing to back his policies with cash, although Japan's massive public debt - already more than twice the size of its economy - still acts as a brake.

 "In 2010 we said more or less the same thing, but the money didn't follow," said Narushige Michishita, a security expert at the National Graduate Institute for Policy Studies.
 "Whether it will result in better capability is yet to be seen, but the willingness to do more on defence is definitely there."

-Still, given China's annual double-digit increases in defence spending, Japan will have to rely heavily on cooperation with the United States and others in the region to maintain the status quo.
+Still, given China's annual double-digit increases in defence spending, Japan will have to rely heavily on cooperation with its close ally, the United States, and others in the region just to maintain the status quo.

 "Without partners, there is no way we can check China and prevent it from becoming more assertive," Michishita said

-Indeed, Abe's national security strategy calls for Japan not only to upgrade its cooperation with the United States but strengthen ties with South Korea, Australia, Southeast Asian countries and India.
+Indeed, Abe's national security strategy calls for Japan not only to upgrade its cooperation with the United States but strengthen ties with strategic partners including South Korea, Australia, Southeast Asian countries and India.

-Abe and Southeast Asian leaders called at a Tokyo summit on the weekend for freedom of the air and sea, a veiled reference to China which has territorial rows with several members of the Association of South East Asian Nations.
+Abe and leaders of Southeast Asian countries called at a Tokyo summit over the weekend for freedom of the air and sea, a veiled reference to China, which has territorial disputes with several countries in the Association of South East Asian Nations.

 Japan's long-range plans also mark a shift from its Cold War posture of defending against a Russian attack from the north, toward a potential conflict with China to the west and south.
 The defence plan cuts Japan's tanks by 400 to 300 over 10 years, while adding some faster, more manoeuvrable combat vehicles that could be flown in, say, to retake islands.